BurningXFlame/gx/log/README.md

 ## Auto-Flusher

-[AutoFlusher](conbuf/flush.go) wraps a WriteFlusher and return another WriteFlusher which auto flushes the wrapped WriteFlusher at certain intervals.
+Auto-Flusher wraps a WriteFlusher and returns another WriteFlusher which auto flushes the wrapped WriteFlusher at certain intervals.
 AutoFlusher can be useful when you want to check fresh log messages, but the buffer is not full and therefore not flushed yet.

 ```go